Roginkoshy/MumbaiForAll/README.md

 # MumbaiForAll
-This is a webpage which gives brief information about the various places to visit in Mumbai.
+The webpage contains various places to visit in the city of Mumbai .